AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/07_Packages/req.rst

-The core SC requirements on statements and declarations shall be obeyed in all the possible context variations allowed by package related constructs.
+The core SC requirements for statements and declarations shall be obeyed in all context variations allowed by package-related constructs.

 Testing Strategy